SaiArthiR/Natural-Language-Processing/README.md

-This is a text summarization project in NLP
+This is a text summarization project in Python